chrishaining/Election_predictor/README.md

 # Election Predictor

-This is a small program I worked on to develop my skills in Python variables, functions and lists.
+This is a small program I worked on to develop my skills in Python variables, functions, lists and graphs.

 Confession :innocent: - the title is a big overstatement.
 Rather, what this program does is as follows:
   * Estimates the number of votes, and percentage share of the total vote, for five political parties: Conservative, Labour, Brexit Party, Lib Dems and SNP (I'm writing the program in Scotland, hence the inclusion of the SNP).